 Why Just One Week of Poor Sleep Can Harm Your Brain

 Most people think missing a few nights of sleep isn’t a big deal.
-But neuroscience says otherwise.
-Even a single week of poor sleep can significantly affect memory, mood, cognitive performance and over time, increase the risk of neurodegenerative diseases.
+But neuroscience suggests otherwise.
+Even a single week of poor sleep can affect memory, mood, and cognitive performance, and over time may be associated with changes in long-term brain health.

 Sleep isn’t passive “downtime.”
-It’s an active maintenance phase where your brain clears toxins, consolidates memories, and restores neural balance.
-When this cycle is disrupted, the consequences can start earlier and run deeper than many realize.
+It’s an active maintenance phase where your brain clears metabolic waste, consolidates memories, and restores neural balance.
+When this cycle is disrupted, the effects can appear earlier than many realize.

 What Happens When We Lose Sleep